A Michael Caloz alternative when you want the map before the coaching path

 Do not average type labels from different tests.
 Compare repeated signals: which functions appear near the top, which functions feel effortful, and whether the stress edge explains real pressure patterns.

-If the TypeJung map feels accurate, the optional Insight report adds the developmental edge, relationship triggers, and somatic practices tied to your exact axis.
+If the TypeJung map feels accurate, the optional Insight report adds the developmental edge, relationship-pattern reflection, and practice prompts tied to your exact axis.

 Take the free TypeJung assessment first.
 If the function-stack map feels useful, Insight is currently CA$7 with TYPEJUNG30 and Mastery is CA$20.30 with the same Stripe code.